 However, we cannot see the future.
 We sometimes find ourselves thrown into a quickly-escalating situation that demands a swift and decisive reactive response.

-These situations can be scary and high-risk, and sometimes they just feel awkward or confusing.
-The choices we make have a greater impact.
+Sometimes these situations can be scary and high-risk, and sometimes they just feel awkward or confusing.
+The choices we make at these times have a greater impact.
 The 3Ds guide you towards reactive responses that are safe, effective, and simple enough to recall and prompt action in these kinds of circumstances.